corn-mendoza/Workshop-v3/README.md

 ### Cloning and Building the Solution
 This project is developed using Visual Studio 2017.
 To build this solution, clone this repo and open the solution file.
 The projects can then be published and pushed from the publish folder.

+### Configuration
+Additional configuration instructions can be found in the content directory of this project.